On the Same Page - Blimmin’ Koro!: Kātahi rā, e Koro e!

 My reflections

-I loved that this book was in te Reo and English, especially as we have just come to the end of Te Wiki o te Reo Māori.
+I loved that this book was in Te Reo and English, especially as we have just come to the end of Te Wiki o te Reo Māori.

 I loved the kindness and aroha shown by Koro’s whānau towards him and how his wife supported and accepted him, remembering their long life together.
 The story ends with Nana explaining to Kutuku that despite the changes to Koro’s mind and body, he still loves his whānau and that his love for them will never wear out.

 A shout-out to Books&Co Otaki for bringing this important book to my attention.
-This is the second children’s book I have reviewed and the first that has te Reo text.
-I will be keeping a lookout for more books in te Reo about mate wareware.
+This is the second children’s book I have reviewed and the first that has Te Reo text.
+I will be keeping a lookout for more books in Te Reo about mate wareware.

 This book contributes a lot to children understanding people with dementia and older people in general; I’ll finish with the final sentence in the ‘For adults to share with children’ section: